Mold can grow on any organic material, including common building materials like wood, drywall, and insulation

 An Energy-Star rated basement or crawl space dehumidifier is the best way to remove home mold before it gets out of hand

-The easiest way to prevent household mold, and one of the primary methods recommended by the Environmental Protection Agency, is to reduce indoor humidity within the home to below 60%.
-They also recommend removing all sources of water leakage within the home, sealing penetrations in walls and floors especially below in below-ground areas, checking for moldy odors, and removing all sources of freestanding water.
+The easiest way to prevent household mold, is to reduce indoor humidity within the home to below 60%.
+Other important steps include removing all sources of water leakage within the home, sealing penetrations in walls and floors, checking for moldy odors, and removing all sources of freestanding water.

 Basement Systems International Network of top-quality basement waterproofing contractors is dedicated to helping to eliminate basement mold and moisture.
 Our inorganic products are designed to form vapor barriers on the basement walls and floors to keep humidity from seeping through the porous.